snabbdom/snabbdom/README.md

 h("button", { dataset: { action: "reset" } }, "Reset");
 ```

-In JSX, you can use the `dataset` key.
+In JSX, you can use the `dataset` prop.

 ```jsx
 <div dataset={{ foo: "bar" }} />